timpending/comp-sci-curriculum/Unit-2/04-sorting-intro.md

 **Pseudo code**

-1. Compare the second element in the array to the first.
-If the second is less than the first, swap them.
+1. For each element in the list, look at the element to the left.
+2. If the elements value is less than the value on the left, swap the two values.
-2. Take the third element in the array, and compare it to the previous elements, inserting before the first element if it's greater than (or inserting it at the front, if it's smaller than everything to the left of it).
-3. Repeat step 2 for every subsequent element in the array.
+3. Keep swapping the element until you're at the beginning of the array.
+3. Else, move on to the next element.

 ![selection sort](./sort-gifs/insertionsort.gif)